aliuosio/magento2docker/README.md

   this has additinal cotainers with Mailhog, Watchtower and rabbitmq which you might need in your project commented out Download `https://raw.githubusercontent.com/aliuosio/magento2docker/main/docker-compose.yml`

-    docker exec -t magento2docker start

-> Run `docker-compose up -d` to start all containers
->
-> Run `docker compose exec -it main start` to install Magento 2
->
-> Run `docker compose exec -it main xdebug` to use xdebug with ide.key magento2docker
+    docker-compose up -d                # to start all containers docker compose exec -it main start  # to install Magento 2 docker compose exec -it main xdebug # to use xdebug with ide.key magento2docker

 #### Backend
     http://<ip displayed on your console>/admin